Convex co-compact actions of relatively hyperbolic groups: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:S-core-exists}}

 For the rest of the section let $(\Omega, \Cc, \Lambda)$ be a naive convex co-compact triple with coarsely isolated simplices.
-We will describe a procedure for producing a family of strongly isolated, coarsely complete, and $\Lambda$-invariant maximal properly embedded simplices in $\Cc$.
+We will describe a procedure for producing a family of strongly isolated, coarsely complete, and $\Lambda$-invariant maximal properly embedded simplices in $\Cc$ of dimension at least two.